opentok/OpenTok-Ruby-SDK/README.md

 ## Initializing

 Load the gem at the top of any file where it will be used.
-Then initialize an `OpenTok::OpenTok` object with your own API Key and API Secret.
+Then initialize an `OpenTok::OpenTok` object with your OpenTok API key and API secret.

 ```ruby
 require "opentok"